 The South Carolina State Library is coordinating the second annual Young Minds Dreaming Poetry Contest for students in grades 3 – 12.
 The Young Minds Dreaming Poetry Contest encourages young writers to capture the power of their words and experience the freedom of original literary expressions.
-The deadline for submissions is Friday, March 16, 2018.
-SC Humanities helped support this project with a Fast Track Literary Grant.
+The deadline for submissions is Friday, March 16, 2018 and a special community celebration featuring Kwame Alexander will take place on Saturday, April 21 SC Humanities helped support this project with a Fast Track Literary Grant.

 Students are invited to participate by sharing poems about a person, place, or an experience that has changed their life.
 First, Second, and Third Place winners will be selected for the following groups: Grades 3-5, Grades 6-8, and Grades 9-12.
 Winners and their families will be invited to the State Library to read their poems, meet poet and bestselling author Kwame Alexander, receive a signed copy of his book, Out of Wonder, and be awarded an Amazon gift card, up to $50!